Uniswap/docs/docs/V3/reference/smart-contracts.md

 > [**Oracle Reference**](https://docs.uniswap.org/reference/core/libraries/Oracle)

-The oracle provides price and liquidity data useful for a wide variety of system desgins, and is available in every deployed pool.
+The oracle provides price and liquidity data useful for a wide variety of system designs, and is available in every deployed pool.

 ### Periphery Libraries